Vladomeme/gross-hacks/README.md

 # Vlado's Gross Hacks
 ### Features:
-* Custom Item Textures for thrown tridents and an option to set custom projectiles
+* Custom Item Textures for thrown tridents with options to change projectile texture and size
 * Buttons in inventory to open player stats and charms menu
+* An option to disable tool interactions like log stripping
 * A bunch of small options that could help with performance

 ### Custom Projectiles Guide: